willrobaggins/prophunt-api/README.md

 # prophunt-api
-The prophunt API is divided in two separate applications.
+The prophunt API is divided into two separate applications.
 You will primarily want "props_api", as this is the main api (similar to Idyl's) which handles the props and hiding.
 The second api, lobby_api, will add the functionality for lobbies.
 You do not need this if you do not want it, but it is available.